 Combined air conditioning and heating system controls are located on the instrument panel in the upper right-hand corner.
 There are three separate controls; "FAN" lever, to control speed of blower; "OFF," "A/C," "VENT," "HEATER," "DEF" lever to control direction of air flow and which system is to be operated; "RECIRC," "COLD," "HOT" lever to control the temperature of the air.
-The three levers may be placed in many combined positions to deliver the climate conditions most desirable at any given time.
+The three levers may be placed in many combined positions to deliver the climate conditions most desirable at any given

-- TYPE 1 "FAN"-The fan switch has four positions; "OFF" and three blower speeds ranging from "LO" to "HI."
-The fan will not operate unless the top lever has been moved from the "OFF" position, and in order to operate the fan in the "HI" position the engine must be running. - TYPE 2 "FAN"-The fan switch has four positions; "LO" and three blower speeds ranging to "HI."
+- "FAN"-The fan switch has four positions; "LO" and three blower speeds ranging to "HI."
 Fan will operate whenever the key is in the "RUN" or "ACCESSORY" position.
-In order to operate the fan in the "HI" position the engine must be running. - "OFF," "A/C," "VENT," "HEATER," "DEF" -With the lever in the "OFF" position the system is off.
-With the lever in the "A/C" position (and the "RECIRC," "COLD," "HOT" lever at "RECIRC" position) the air conditioning system is activated and the blower automatically goes to "HI" speed providing the engine is running.
-This position uses 80% recirculated air.
-This setting will provide maximum cooling.
-In combination with "A/C" setting moving the temperature lever to the "COLD" position provides 100% outside air.
-Further movement of the temperature lever to the right (toward "HOT" position) will heat the dehumidified air to the desired temperature.
-The "FAN" switch can be set to meet air flow requirements.
+In order to operate the fan in the "HI" position the engine must be running.

+- "OFF," "A/C," "VENT," "HEATER,"

+"DEF"-With the lever in the "OFF"

+position the system is off except for the

+blower.
+With the lever in the "A/C"

+position the air conditioning system is

+activated.